WSM (AM): History

 Founded by the National Life and Accident Insurance Company as a platform to sell the company's insurance products, WSM first signed on October 5, 1925.
 The call letters were derived from the company's motto, "We Shield Millions".
 Studios were first located in the company's building on Seventh Avenue and Union Street in downtown Nashville; this was the original home of the Opry, until 1934.

 WSM is associated with the popularization of country music through its weekly Saturday night program, the Grand Ole Opry, the longest-running radio program in history.
 The Opry began as the WSM Barn Dance on November 28, 1925, with Uncle Jimmy Thompson as the first performer.
 George D. Hay, a newspaper reporter from Memphis, was WSM's first program director.
 On December 10, 1927, Hay is quoted as saying "For the past hour we have been listening to music largely from Grand Opera, but from now on we will present 'The Grand Ole Opry'", contrasting the preceding program on the NBC Red Network with WSM's local broadcast.

 The station traditionally played country music in the nighttime hours, when listeners from around the United States would tune in.
 During daytime hours, the station broadcast long-form radio, including both local and NBC network programs, in addition to music.
 WSM is credited with helping shape Nashville into a recording industry capital.
 Because of WSM's wide reach, musical acts from all across the eastern United States came to Nashville in the early decades of the station's existence, in hopes of getting to perform on WSM.
+Three WSM engineers founded Nashville's first commercial recording studio, Castle Recording Laboratory (named in honor of WSM's moniker "The Air Castle Of The South") in 1946, establishing the city as a recording center.
 Over time, as more acts and recording companies came to Nashville, the city became known as the center of the country music industry.
 Disc jockey David Cobb is credited with first referring to Nashville as "Music City USA", a designation that has since been adopted as the city's official nickname by the local tourism board.

 On November 11, 1928, the Federal Radio Commission implemented General Order 40, which assigned WSM to a frequency of 650 kHz, as Tennessee's sole "clear channel" allocation.
 In 1932, the station boosted its power to 50,000 watts.
 On September 30, 1950, WSM added a television sister station on channel 4, operating as a primary NBC affiliate; WSM-TV was Nashville's first TV station.